devopstrainingschool/sonarqube-jenkins-integration/README.md

 ### We need to have Jenkins and sonarqube server up and running (by default Jenkins runs on 8080 and sonarqube at 9000)

 ## 1-Initial setup
-### In Jenkins install plugins like docker, sonarqube and Sonar quality gate plugin
+### In Jenkins install plugins like docker, sonarqube sacnner and Sonar quality gate plugin
 #### (manage Jenkins --> manage plugins --> in available tab search for respective plugins) After sonar plugin installation in configure system enter sonar information as shown in below picture
 ## 2-Server authentication token:
 ### this token has to be created in sonarqube To create that token in sonarqube navigate to administration --> Security --> Users ( after which you will see list of users)